Decelerated spreading in degree-correlated networks

+By tuning the response parameter $\theta$ we interpolate smoothly between the two spreading types, with type I for $\theta < 0$ and type II for $\theta > 0$ [Fig. \ref{fig:lifeExp1}(a)].
+As we will show later, it is important to stress that Eq. (\ref{Eq:stress}) can be replaced by other functions that qualitatively reproduce the two response types.

+Note that in the limit $\theta \gg 0$ we readily recover the susceptible-infected (SI) model for disease spreading, where $P_i(t)$ is the probability of acquiring the infection if at least one nearest neighbor is infected \cite{Anderson1992, Barratt:2008}.
+The proportional increase of $\lambda_{i}$, as $\theta=0$, corresponds to the linear NIRF of the Bass model for innovation diffusion \cite{1245934}.
+Further examples are binary threshold models for social contagion \cite{citeulike:1753065}; however, here the approximation is limited to the boundary cases with either very low or very high thresholds \cite{Note1}.

-We studied the spreading processes on finite size scale-free networks, differing in their global level of correlation.
-The degree distribution of scale-free networks follows a power law, $P(k) \propto k^{-\gamma}$, which is found in many real life systems, whereas the characteristic degree exponent usually lies in the range $2 < \gamma \leq 3$ \cite{doro2003evolution}.
-The global level of correlation is commonly quantified by the Pearson coefficient $r$ \cite{pearson}.
-This measure is defined in the interval $[-1,1]$ whereas $r=0$ corresponds to an uncorrelated network and a positive ($r_+$) (negative ($r_-$)) value denotes positive (negative) correlation.
-We first constructed uncorrelated networks with a given scale-free exponent $\gamma$ according to the algorithm presented in \cite{PhysRevE.71.027103}, restricting the degree $k_i$ of each node $i$ to $m \leq k_i \leq \sqrt{N_0}$ with $\sum_i k_i$ being even.
-We subsequently applied the reshuffling method \cite{PhysRevE.70.066102} to produce networks with the desired correlation coefficient, being in the range $-0.3 \leq r \leq 0.5$.
-The positive range includes higher absolute values than the negative range in order to better account for real life networks.
-Their maximum degree is not restricted to $\sqrt{N_0}$, so that a higher positive correlation below this structural cut-off might become concealed in the value of $r$ as nodes with a larger degree naturally induce negative correlations \cite{PhysRevE.71.027103}.
+The spreading is studied on degree-correlated scale-free networks with finite topological dimension.
+Their degree distribution follows a power law, $P(k) \propto k^{-\gamma}$, which is archetypical for many real networks with $2 < \gamma \leq 3$ \cite{Boccaletti:2006}.
+The global level of degree correlation is commonly quantified by the Pearson coefficient $r$, where $r = 0$ corresponds to an uncorrelated network and a positive ($r_+$) [negative ($r_-$)] value denotes positive (negative) correlation \cite{PhysRevLett.89.208701}.
+We first build ensembles of uncorrelated networks with $N$ nodes and scale-free exponent $\gamma$ according to the configuration model \cite{PhysRevE.71.027103}, restricting the degree $k_i$ of each node $i$ to $k_\textrm{MIN} \leq k_i \leq \sqrt{N}$ with $\sum_i k_i$ being even.
+Deploying these networks as null models, we subsequently apply the reshuffling method \cite{PhysRevE.70.066102,Menche:2010} to impose the desired correlation value in the bounded interval $[r_\textrm{MIN},r_\textrm{MAX}]$, while preserving the degree distribution \cite{Note3}.
+Simulations are initiated in a standard way, by setting the state variable of a randomly selected node to $s_i(0) = 1$, while all other nodes are inactive.
+We then monitor the activity increase throughout the whole network until $\sum_{i = 1}^N s_i(t) = N$.
+The spreading speed determines the expected time $\left\langle \tau \right\rangle$ until a randomly chosen node is activated: the slower the spreading is, the larger becomes its value.